+Shingsaba.
 Shingsaba or Lhomi are a cis-Himalayan Bodish group with a distinct language.
-Not much is known about the language, but Shingsaba may not even be a Bodish language, but one heavily influenced by Tibetan.
-The language may have some affinity with the Kiranti or Tamangic languages.
+Not much is known about the language, but Shingsaba is likely a Bodish language heavily influenced by Tibetan.
+The language may exhibit some substrate influence from the Kiranti or Tamangic languages.
 Just over 4,000 speakers were reported in the 1970s.
 The Shingsaba live in villages on the steep slopes of the upper Arun upstream from the Hedānnā area in Sankhuvā Sabhā district as far as the Tibetan border, e.g. in the villages of Cyāmṭān and Kimāthankā.
-The Shingsaba area is surrounded by the towering Lumbā-Sumbā Himāl, Umbhak Himāl and Kumbhakarṇa Himāl.
+The Shingsaba area is surrounded by the towering Lumbā-Sumbā Himāl, Umbhak Himāl and Kumbhakarna Himāl.